+Options Press the display key.

 Send Select and press OK.

 SMS Select and press OK.

-Select number with area code (even if you are in that area) from the directory or enter directly.
-For sending SMS messages to an SMS mailbox; add number.
+₩ / Q Select number with area code (even if you are in that area) from the directory or enter directly.
+For sending SMS mes- sages to an SMS mailbox: add the mailbox ID to the end of the number.

 Send Press the display key.
-The SMS is
+The SMS is sent.